 Click the following links to learn more about male and female pattern baldness:

-Because the change following a hair transplant can be permanent, you need to be sure you will be happy with your result.
+Because the result following a hair transplant can be permanent, you need to be sure you will be happy with your result and also manage your ongoing hairloss.
 This means taking into account a few considerations before undergoing a procedure.
 These include:

 - Hair Transplantation with or without Finasteride & Minoxidil